zekunyan/TTGSnackbar/README.md

 `messageTextColor: UIColor` define the message text color.

 ### Display duration
 `duration: TTGSnackbarDuration`define the display duration.
+`TTGSnackbarDuration` : `Short`, `Middle`, `Long` and `Forever`.
+When you set `Forever`, the snackbar will show an activity indicator after user click the action button and you must dismiss the snackbar manually.

 ### Action title
 `actionText: String` define the action button title.